gsdu8g9/pdf_to_txt/README.md

 pdf_to_txt
 ==========

-Extract txt from a pdf file containing scanned pages
+Extract txt from a pdf file containing scanned pages for documentation see pdf_to_txt.bash